Federal Drug Defense Lawyer in Tampa

 Prescription drug fraud

 Prescription drug fraud can be prosecuted at both federal and state levels, depending on the circumstances surrounding a case.
-Federal prescription drug charges involve the unlawful use, gain, or distribution of controlled substances in the United States.
+Federal prescription drug fraud charges involve the unlawful use, gain, or distribution of controlled substances in Tampa and elsewhere in the United States.
 Essentially all prescription drugs are classified as controlled substances.
 Controlled substances are defined as illegal substances that may have detrimental effects on a person’s physical or mental health if used incorrectly.
 Federal and state governments both regulate the distribution of controlled substances and thus, prescription drug fraud may be prosecuted at federal and state levels simultaneously.
 This can lead to higher fines, more charges, and longer prison sentences.
 Prescription drug fraud involves the intentional misrepresentation of your symptoms to a doctor or pharmacist in order to obtain controlled substances.
 It also can involve the distribution of prescription substances illegally or fraudulently.
 Since prescription drugs and controlled substances, they are listed and classified in the schedules of the Controlled Substances Act passed in 1970.
 There are five different schedule categories in this act.
 Understanding the different scheduling classes can help you figure out how severe the charges you may be facing are or might be.

 - Schedule I: These are substances that have no medical use and are considered extremely unsafe.
 No schedule I drugs fall into the category eligible for prescription drug fraud, though all schedule I drugs carry stiff criminal penalties.
 This class includes LSD, ecstasy, heroin, and other street drugs.
 If you have been found in possession of any schedule I substances, you will likely be subject to criminal prosecution.